ramsesgarate/old-ramsesgarate.com/content/blog/hola-mundo/index.md

 ---
-title: Hola Gridsome 🎉
+title: Hola Mundo 🎉
-path: 'hello-gridsome'
+date: 2020-08-01
-date: 2019-02-07
+slug: 'hola-mundo'
 published: true
-tags: ['markdown', 'releases']
+tags: ['blog', 'notas']
 canonical_url: false
-description: "A new static site generator baby is born.
-It's highly inspired by Gatsby.js (React based) but built on top of Vue.js.
-We have been working on it for a year and will have a beta ready soon.
-You can expect this baby to grow up fast!"
+description: "Bienvenido a mi sitio web, en este espacio voy a estar compartiendo las cosas que he aprendido en mi camino como desarrollador web, lo que estoy aprendiendo, consejos, mejores prácticas, etc."
-date-update: 2020-02-03
+cover_image: ./cover-image.png
 ---

 A new static site generator baby is born.
 It's highly inspired by Gatsby.js (React based) but built on top of Vue.js.
 We have been working on it for a year and will have a beta ready soon.
 You can expect this baby to grow up fast!